CodedBeats/WorkFlirt/devInfo.md

 ## Running each component
-Create a seperate bash window for each component cd into the component
+Create a seperate bash window for each component<br />
+cd into the component

 ### Frontend